-Bringing together security and deep application fluency, BIG-IP Advanced Firewall Manager (AFM) delivers the most effective network-level security for enterprises and service providers alike.
-Whether on-premises or in a software-defined data center (SDDC), BIG-IP AFM tracks the state of network sessions, maintains application awareness, and mitigates threats based on more attack details than traditional network firewalls.
-AFM also protects your organization from the most aggressive volumetric distributed-denial-of-service (DDoS) attacks before they can reach your data center.
+Bringing together security and deep application fluency, BIG-IP Advanced Firewall Manager (AFM) delivers the most effective network-level security for enterprises and service providers.
+Whether on-premises or in an SDDC environment, BIG-IP AFM tracks the state of network sessions, maintains application awareness, and uniquely mitigates attacks based on more attack details than traditional network firewalls.
+With an app-centric security model and full-proxy architecture, BIG-IP AFM protects your organization from the most aggressive volumetric distributed-denial-of-service (DDoS) attacks, before they can reach your data center.

-DDoS attacks can enter the network on a variety of protocols—including known bad actors, malformed packets, slow-and-low, and flood attack types.
-BIG-IP AFM uses the flexibility of the iRules scripting language, sophisticated filtering, immediate blacklisting, and over a hundred built-in threat vectors to identify and mitigate DDoS attacks.
+BIG-IP AFM uses the flexibility of the iRules scripting language, sophisticated filtering, behavioral analysis, immediate blacklisting, machine learning, and over a hundred built-in threat vectors to identify and mitigate DDoS attacks.
+It provides east-west protections and enables you to systematically manage unknown port evasive traffic.

-BIG-IP AFM helps you respond to threats quickly and with a full understanding of your security status.
+BIG-IP AFM helps you respond to threats quickly and with a full understanding of your security status in real time.
 It provides summaries of current attack events, customizable reports, in-depth logging of attack details, and integration with SIEM tools.

 BIG-IP AFM combines with other BIG-IP solutions to enhance security capabilities.
 It eliminates the need for single-point products that support application delivery, application security, client-side protections, user access, and DNS security.
 That means increased efficiency and lower total cost of ownership.

-Unifies the application configuration with security parameters for tighter policy enforcement.
+Unifies the application configuration with security parameters to exact tighter policy enforcement.

-Terminates all connections and runs checks to identify and mitigate network-level threats before they reach the data center.
+Terminates all connections and transparently runs checks to identify and mitigate network, DNS, and SSL attacks—before they reach the datacenter.

-Logs DDoS events; supports SNMP, SIP, DNS, and IPFIX collectors; and provides controls that prevent log servers from becoming overwhelmed.
+Logs DoS events at high speeds, supports SNMP, SIP, DNS, and IPFIX collectors, and provides controls that prevent log servers from becoming overwhelmed.

-Enables efficient deployment and management for a consistent and effective security posture across an expanding set of firewall devices.
+Enables efficient deployment and management for a consistent and effective security posture across an expanding set of F5 network security devices at scale, lowering your total cost of ownership.

 AFM integrates with a range of technologies and third-party solutions to provide the most advanced data center security, deep data analysis, increased access control and efficient deployment.
 Key partners include: